 Multi-Family Rental Housing Inspection Program

-PROGRAM SERVICES DURING COVID-19 STAY-IN-PLACE ORDERS:
+PROGRAM SERVICES DURING COVID-19 SHELTER-IN-PLACE ORDERS:

 The purpose of the Multi Family Inspection Program (MFIP) is to ensure that every resident who resides in a Multi-Family community in Concord can feel safe about where they are living.
 Our Multi-Family Inspection Program addresses Bed Bugs, Tenant Complaints, Building Code Enforcement and Housing Code Violations.